Warriors of Heaven and Earth: Synopsis

+The film is set in western China around 700 AD at the height of the Tang Empire when trade and cultural exchanges are taking place via the Silk Road between the Chinese and their counterparts in the west.
+Lieutenant Li, a former Tang army officer, has become a fugitive after defying orders to kill unarmed Göktürk prisoners-of-war, most of whom are the elderly, women and children.
+Years later, he joins a caravan carrying a Buddhist relic and protects them from raiders led by Master An, who has been hired by the Göktürk ruler to seize the relic.

+Lai Xi, a Japanese emissary sent to the Tang Empire, has received a promise from the emperor to allow him to return to Japan if he helps to hunt down and kill the fugitive Li.
+Lai tracks down Li and, in a twist of fate, decides to help Li escort the caravan carrying the relic to the Tang capital, Chang'an.
+Both men agree to settle their differences in a duel in Chang'an once they have completed the mission.

 Soundtrack

 The original score was composed by Indian composer A. R. Rahman.
 Warriors of Heaven and Earth: Original Motion Picture Soundtrack was released on CD featuring 14 tracks, which include excerpts from the score and 1 theme song, "Warriors in Peace", sung by Taiwanese singer Jolin Tsai.
 Following the film's release, the score and soundtrack were released in one album separately, under the title Between Heaven and Earth.
 The album also include the theme song, "Warriors in Peace", in two languages, which are the Hindi version by Sadhana Sargam and English version by Sunitha Sarathy.

 While signing the project, Rahman was working with violinist Joshua Bell on compositions based on poems by the Persian poet Rumi.
 This project was later cancelled.
 The score is completely acoustic with symphonic pieces and relatively little electronic sounds have been used.
 Performers of the score include The Czech Film Orchestra and Chinese soloists in Hong Kong.
 Other instruments, including the erhu, flute, duduk, dizi, taiko drums are featured.